NicksonYap/parse-push-plugin/example/README.md

 # restore bower dependencies
 bower update

-# install the local copy of parse-push-plugin you already have
+# install the local copy of cordova-parse-push-plugin you already have
 ionic plugin add ../../

 ```